Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 FAQ

-Frequently asked questions about what is nisab
+Frequently asked questions about nisab

-Direct answers to common nisab questions.
+Direct answers to common questions.

 What is nisab in simple terms?